What Are Backend Logs and Why Should Software Testers Care?

 Database timeout while inserting user record

-That single log entry can immediately narrow down the investigation.
+That single log entry immediately provides useful context.

 You now know: